krishaamer/green-filter-research/research/literature/fintech.md

 -   As an interaction design student who cares about the environment, I ask myself how can interaction design contribute to increase sustainability?
 I make the assumption that investing is inherently “good” for one’s life, in the same way, that doing sports is good, or eating healthy is good.
 It’s one of the human activities that is required for an improved quality of life as we age - and started investing sooner, rather than later, is best because of the compound interest.
 Nonetheless, investment also includes higher risk than sports or food.
 How to communicate the risk effectively while educating the users?

--

--   The monumental task of removing several gigatonnes of CO₂ from the atmosphere requires massive policy shifts and collaboration accross industries Mackler, Fishman and Broberg (2021)

--

--

 -   Anon.
 (2023b)

--   In 2022 the Global Gross Domestic Product (GDP) was estimated at around 100 Trillion USD Aaron O’Neill (n.d.).

 -   EU releases strategic foresight reports since 2020 European Commission (2023)